 Image: internal aluminium corrosion

 A more dependable approach is to use managed pressure equalization and active de-humidification.
 Actively lowering internal humidity when a unit is powered means that SGM equipment can be installed in almost any environment.
-PowerfuIl luminaires will almost always be subjected to large temperature variations and this promotes a pressure problem in sealed fixtures.
+Powerful luminaires will almost always be subjected to large temperature variations, and this leads to pressure problems in sealed fixtures.
 When a seal fails, it will let in air upon cooling, this air is then heated upon use and internal condensation and corrosion can occur.

 Look for these details when considering products.
 And most importantly, understand the specific environments they are meant to represent.
 Depending on your environment, it is highly likely that corrosion will be the key factor in a products demise, rather than liquid ingress alone.

 Being based in Aarhus, SGM knows a thing or two about how to engineer corrosion resistance.
-Due to the prevailing wind conditions at the Danish west coast, corrosion category C5 may be needed as far as 25 km inside the country.
+Due to the prevailing wind conditions at the Danish west coast, corrosion category C5 or CX may be needed as far as 25 km inside the country.
 In fact, being almost entirely surrounded by the sea at close range, corrosion categories C1 and C2 are not used in Denmark.
-SGM works with experts in corrosion resistance who also support offshore wind turbine manufacturers and operators.
+SGM works with suppliers who are in corrosion resistance that also support offshore wind turbine manufacturers and operators.